ARMY NAVY AIR FORCE USPHS

 Advocacy in Action (AiA) is MOAA’s biggest event of the year.
 It’s time for MOAA members to gather — whether in person or remotely — and raise our voice.
 In April, we’re rallying to take our message to Capitol Hill and speak up for issues that matter to the uniformed services community.

-As the 119th Congress gets to work, MOAA is ready to champion critical issues for the uniformed services and veterans’ communities.
-MOAA asks you to send a message to lawmakers to stand up for members of the eight uniformed services, veterans, retirees, and families.
+As the 119th Congress is in their second half of their term, MOAA is ready to champion critical issues for the uniformed services and veterans’ communities.
+MOAA asks you to send a message to lawmakers to stand up for members of the uniformed services, veterans, retirees, families, and surviving spouses.

 “Advocacy isn’t just a one-day event.
 It’s a year-round effort, and every voice matters,” said Maj.
 Gen. April Vogel, USAF (Ret), MOAA vice president of Government Relations.
 “Whether you’re walking the halls of Congress, meeting with legislators in your district, or reaching out from home, your engagement shapes the policies that affect our community.”